eileenowang/final_project_part_ii/README.md

 # Feedback from users
 *Feedback from User 1, a friend that lives in NY*
-- I think the subject is really interesting, could have so many approaches.
-I like how you first broke it down into 6 factors.
+- "I think the subject is really interesting, could have so many approaches.
+I like how you first broke it down into 6 factors."
-- In addition to having a general map of the happiness ranking across countries, another visualization for what drives the happiness rank for each country would be really helpful.
-It would serve as an intermediate layer in the funnel to identify factors that contributes to happiness.
+- "In addition to having a general map of the happiness ranking across countries, another visualization for what drives the happiness rank for each country would be really helpful.
+It would serve as an intermediate layer in the funnel to identify factors that contributes to happiness."

 *Feedback from User 2, a CMU alumnus*
-- I think it's not immediately clear how the storyboard jumps from identifying the factors and then to this chart with "highest contributing factor".
-I want to see a "big picture" view of the dataset here.
+- "It's not immediately clear how the storyboard jumps from identifying the factors and then to this chart with "highest contributing factor".
+I want to see a big picture view of the dataset here."
-- Before seeing the storyboard I'm actually not sure what kind of support I'm currently giving my grandparents.
+- "Before seeing the storyboard I'm actually not sure what kind of support I'm currently giving my grandparents."

 *Feedback from User 3, my classmate at CMU*
-- It might help to have some sort of visualization for the 25% data point.
-You said there are 2 social support types that account for 25% of variability in happiness, but I don't know what they are, and how they relate to the other social support types.
+- "It might help to have some sort of visualization for the 25% data point.
+You said there are 2 social support types that account for 25% of variability in happiness, but I don't know what they are, and how they relate to the other social support types."
-- I've never thought of specifying the kind of support I can give my grandma.
-But after viewing this, it makes sense that I can be much more intentional than just giving her "grandson love".
+- "I've never thought of specifying the kind of support I can give my grandma.
+But after viewing this, it makes sense that I can be much more intentional than just giving her 'grandson love'."

 *Changes I implemented to my storyboars to address the issues identified:*
 - Add a world map view where users can look at the driving factor of happiness for each nation.
 The map can be filtered by driving factor.